 BA Street Art also organised a project for Alfredo Segatori to paint a classic U.S. school bus.
 The vehicle is owned by Stacey Chambers whose and has been turned into a vintage clothing store from which she runs her business called Gogo’s.

-The mural project and an interview with BA Street Art founder Matt Fox-Tucker also featured in The Baltimore Sun.
+The gallery show, mural project and interviews with Buenos Aires Street Art founder Matt Fox-Tucker and Alfredo Segatori also featured in The Baltimore Sun.